 PRIMECLUSTER is composed of a core set of modules called the Cluster Foundation (CF) that provide the basic clustering functions.
-In addition, PRIME-CLUSTER has optional modules such as the Parallel Application Services (PAS) module, the Scalable Internet Services (SIS) module, and the Reliant Monitor Services (RMS) module.
+In addition, PRIME-CLUSTER has optional modules such as the Parallel Application Services (PAS) module and the Reliant Monitor Services (RMS) module.